C$ 481 Find Cheap Flights from Vancouver to Vietnam

 • Da Nang International Airport (DAD) is a popular arrival spot in Vietnam.
 To get here from Vancouver International Airport, you could travel on a one-stop flight that flies through Air Canada and VietJet Air and has a layover at Hong Kong International Airport (HKG).

-Top 5 airlines serving from Vancouver to Vietnam
+Reviews of the top 5 airlines flying from Vancouver to Vietnam

 Need help choosing which airline to fly with from Vancouver to Vietnam?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.